 Digital wall clocks, table clocks and desk clocks with pointer or LCD display are readily available in the market.
-Here we present a clock that can be built in a small budget using AT89C2051 microcontroller.
+Here we present a microcontroller based clock using AT89C2051.
 Additional feature of the clock is that the time display is visible even in the dark.

 Microcontoller AT89C2051 is the heart of the clock.
 It is an 8-bit microcontroller with 2kB Flash programmable and erasable read-only memory (PEROM), 128 bytes of RAM, 15 input/output (I/O) lines, two 16-bit timers/counters, a five-vector two-level interrupt architecture, a full-duplex serial port, a precision analogue comparator, on-chip oscillator and clock circuitry.